Skip to main content

 clouds draw extra attention to something on the plan that has changed (additions or subtractions, usually)

-Just like Area takeoff, you cannot draw an 'uncloseable' Cloud or cross lines.
-If On-Screen Takeoff generates a 'thunk' sound, that indicates that the segment cannot be drawn or the Cloud cannot be closed.
-Press ESC on your keyboard to back-up to a point where you have not crossed lines or drawn a Cloud shape that cannot be 'closed'.
+Just like Area takeoff, you cannot draw an 'uncloseable' cloud annotation (cross lines).
+If On-Screen Takeoff generates a 'thunk' sound, that indicates that the segment cannot be drawn, or the polygon cannot be closed.
+Press ESC on your keyboard to back-up to a point where you have not crossed lines or drawn a polygon shape that cannot be 'closed'.

 Ink (Freehand)